nicolaei/master/docs/thesis/source/06_results.md

 ### Interpreting and analyzing the results

-\todo{
-    This section needs to be rewritten.
-It was written before the above sections were written, so it doesn't fit in with the overall chapter right now.
-}

-The five scanning algorithm result-sets for the access points shows how the scans picked up different access points.
+The six scanning algorithm result-sets for the access points shows how the scans picked up different access points.
 As you might notice, the strength of the signal isn't everything that matters for being able to discover an access point.
-Two access points that have the same average signal strength might be discovered less.
+Two access points that have the same average signal strength might not be discovered the same amount of times.

-This phenomenon is most likely because access points that are further away might be obstructed while others are not.
-This fits nicely with _Rice_ and _Rayleigh Fading_ as all measurements have taken place in an urban environment.
-This will be clearer once we look at the probability of discovery graphs, where both rice and raleigh curves have been added to further show this.
+This phenomenon is most likely because some access points that are might be obstructed while others are not, which fits nicely with _Rice_ and _Rayleigh Fading_ as all measurements have taken place in an urban environment.
+The overlayed Rice and Rayleigh curves in the graphs shows this.

 As expected, the different discovery methods take different amounts of time to execute.
 These findings reflect findings of previous studies, for example where smooth scanning is slower than alternative discovery methods.
 Though in the end, this doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used in solutions where measurement time is critical.

-\todo{
-    While I believe that this statement is true, this has to be confirmed when I have the graph.
-Confirm that the timing has no effect on the actual results by looking at the final graph.
-}

-### Comparing the results

- *   Compare the results that were shown off above

-     *   Which results are most promising?

-     *   Are any of them worse than the others?

 Client Results